Rajpramukh: After 1956

-On 1 November 1956, the States Reorganization Act took effect, which erased the distinction between parts A, B, and C states, and reorganised state boundaries along linguistic lines.
+On 1 November 1956, the States Reorganisation Act took effect, which erased the distinction between parts A, B, and C states, and reorganised state boundaries along linguistic lines.
 Of the Part B states, Rajputana was merged with Ajmer-Merwara state to become Rajasthan; Hyderabad was partitioned among Mysore, Andhra Pradesh, and Bombay state; Saurashtra was merged into Bombay state; Travancore-Cochin was merged with Malabar district to form the new state of Kerala; Madhya Bharat and Vindhya Pradesh were merged into Madhya Pradesh; Patiala and East Punjab States Union (PEPSU) was merged into Punjab state, and Mysore state was enlarged with the addition of Coorg state and parts of Bombay, Madras and Hyderabad states.

 By 1956, the system of voluntary unions of states was dismantled and the position of Rajpramukh abolished.
 New states were created along linguistic and ethnic lines, which tore apart the traditional ties that existed in the former princely states.
-As the princely rulers died one by one more time was being taken before their successors were recognised by the Government of India.
-When they were recognised it was usually after they were persuaded to accept lower privy purses or reductions in privileges.
+As the princely rulers died one by one, more time was being taken before their successors were recognised by the Government of India.
+When they were recognised, it was usually after they were persuaded to accept lower privy purses or reductions in privileges.
 But many influential Maharajahs and Maharanis were not content with being mere nominal title holders enjoying privileges.
 They started contesting in elections either as independents or by joining political parties.
-Growing popularity and success of many of the former royalty in the hustings particularly Maharani Gayatri Devi of Jaipur and Rajmata of Gwalior, Vijaya Raje Scindia among others was not to the liking of Mrs. Indira Gandhi who had become prime Minister by 1966.
+Growing popularity and success of many of the former royalty in the hustings, particularly Gayatri Devi of Jaipur and Rajmata of Gwalior, Vijaya Raje Scindia, among others was not to the liking of Indira Gandhi, who had become prime minister by 1966.